Seeker220/instagram-story-downloader/README.md

    ```sh
    docker build -t instagram-story-downloader .
    ```
-4. Run the following command sequentially in the terminal (replacing placeholders with your actual credentials):
+4. Run the following command sequentially in the terminal (replacing placeholders with your actual credentials) to perform a test run.
+See if a folder named **`Instagram Stories`** has been created in your Drive:
    ```sh
    docker run --rm \
      -e INSTA_USERNAME="your_username" \